martincohen/x64/README.md

 Library is set out to produce same code as `ML64` currently, since it's the assembler used for generating tests.
 The `GCC` one does prefer slightly different variants of some byte encodings.
 I'm trying to keep track of these so I will be able to generate tests from `GCC` too.

-There's a writeup in my wiki about [some details of the x64 encoding](https://github.com/martincohen/Wiki/wiki/x64) here.

 # x64 instructions

 - `mov`